TP-Link Smart Home

 Supported Devices

-See Supported Devices in python-kasa for an up to date list.
+See Supported Devices in python-kasa for an up to date list that includes hardware and firmware versions.

 Devices not listed below may work but if you encounter issues submit a bug report to python-kasa.